Morgan Stanley cautions against Chinese ADRs as delisting looms

 The HFCAA was signed by former U.S. President Donald Trump and has gained bipartisan support.

-The S&P/BNY Mellon’s China ADR Index, which tracks U.S.-listed Chinese firms including Alibaba Group Holding, JD.com and Baidu Inc, is down roughly 10% so far this week, having tumbled nearly 40% since mid-February.
+The S&P/BNY Mellon's China ADR Index (.BKCNC), which tracks U.S.-listed Chinese firms including Alibaba Group Holding , JD.com and Baidu Inc , is down roughly 10% so far this week, having tumbled nearly 40% since mid-February.

 The sharp fall had been partly driven by China's deepening anti-monopoly campaign, and uncertainly around rising yields amid heightened inflation expectations.